 The Leopoldine Society (Die Leopoldinenstiftung) existed between 1829 and 1914.
 The society began in Austria-Hungary with the express aim to promote Catholicism in North America through raising donations and supporting missionary work.
 The society was named for the former imperial archduchess, Empress Marie Leopoldine of Brazil.

-The society initially sought to convert Native Americans to Catholicism but quickly saw the need to convert the increasing number of German-speaking immigrants instead.
+Native Americans to Catholicism but quickly saw the need to convert the increasing number of German-speaking immigrants instead.
 German-speaking migrants to the United States were largely concentrated in the Midwestern states and away from major conurbations.
 The Leopoldine Society therefore stretched deep into American territory by the end of the nineteenth century, but primarily supported Catholic activity in the Archdiocese of Baltimore, Chicago, Denver, Detroit, Louisville, and St. Louis among others.

 The Leopoldine Society led to the construction of more than 400 Catholic churches in the United States.
 In fact within the first twenty-five years of the Leopoldine Society, churches in twenty-five American cities had been erected with its funds.
 It facilitated the missionary work of hundreds (at least 300) missionaries from the Austro-Hungarian lands.
 It supported the pastoral care of dozens of Native American groups at a time when these nations were marginalized within American society and faced eviction from sovereign lands by the US government.